-Operational risks are inherent to all businesses including SLl's.
-Operational risks may be split into four broad risk categories further described below: related to staff, systems or facilities, processes or external events.
+Operational risks are inherent to all businesses including SLI's.
+Operational risks may be split into four main causes further described below: related to staff, systems or facilities, processes or external events.

 C.6.1.1 RISKS RELATED TO STAFF